DenisFrezzato/hyper-ts/README.md

 }
 ```

-The input and output type parameters are used to ensure that a `Conn` is transformed, and that side-effects are
+The input and output type parameters are used to ensure that a `Connection` is transformed, and that side-effects are
 performed, correctly, throughout the middleware chain.

 Middlewares are composed using `ichain`, the indexed monadic version of `chain`.